 Breathing more deeply and more often naturally forces you to slow down (which leads to point number two!).

 But most importantly, breathing gives you an extra moment to gather your thoughts if you got distracted or veered off subject, rather than filling in with a thinking word like “um,” “ah,” “I mean,” or “like.”

 Instead of trying to fill in the empty space, just take a deep breath.

 2. Slow Down

 Now that you’re paying more attention to your breathing, you’re going to naturally slow down.

 I want you to slow down, and then I want you to slow down even more.

-When we are speaking another language, we have this tendency to try to impress native speakers with how quickly we share ideas.
+When we are speaking another language, we have this tendency to try to impress people with how quickly we share ideas.